I have worked for 30 years in the field of youth and community work, which I have understood as a

 PGCE English and Social Education, Sheffield City Polytechnic 1984.

-I have worked for MMU (previously Manchester Polytechnic) in a variety of posts in the Youth and Community work team since 1986.
+I have worked for Manchester Met (previously Manchester Polytechnic) in a variety of posts in the Youth and Community work team since 1986.
 Before that I was employed as a play worker and a youth and community worker.